Casino Royale (2006 film)

 Casino Royale premiered at the Odeon Leicester Square on 14 November 2006, and was theatrically released first in the United Kingdom on 16 November, and in the United States a day later.
-The film received critical acclaim, with praise for Craig's reinvention of the character and its departure from the tropes of previous Bond films.
+The film received critical acclaim, with praise for Craig's reinvention of the character and the departure from the tropes of previous Bond films.
 It grossed over $616,000,000 worldwide, becoming the fourth highest-grossing film of 2006 and the highest-grossing James Bond film until the release of Skyfall (2012).
-The sequel, Quantum of Solace, was released in 2008.
+A sequel, Quantum of Solace, was released in 2008.